Find help for a loved one is a call away.

 Rehab Services for Mesa, Arizona

-Our inpatient treatment consists of 24-hour supervised, medically managed care where the recovering addict enrolls in a live-in facility, removing themselves from all conditions that made it easier for them to use.
-Outpatient care is also a proven method and is available to those who are unable to enroll inpatient care do to work or family obligations, or those who are unable to afford inpatient care as it is generally more expensive.
+There are several services to choose from in Mesa, Arizona.
+Inpatient treatment consists of 24-hour supervised, medically managed care.
+Here, you’ll enroll in a live-in facility.
+This removes you from all the conditions that made your continued addiction comfortable and easy.
+Outpatient care is also a proven method and is available to those unable to enroll in inpatient care.
+This can be due to work or family obligations or being unable to afford inpatient care.

-Cognitive-behavioral treatment is also an effective type of therapy.
-Cognitive-behavioral therapy helps recovering addicts gain awareness of substances affect on them, and how their behavior impacts friends and loved ones around them.
-Recovering addicts gain vital coping skills that aid them in adapting to situations in life that might have otherwise lead them to abuse substances.
+Cognitive Behavioral Therapy (CBT) has been proven effective as a treatment for addiction.
+CBT helps recovering addicts gain awareness of the effect of substances on them.
+Additionally, it helps them realize how they affect the lives of friends and family.
+Recovering addicts gain vital coping skills that help them adapt to situations in life that might have otherwise led them to abuse substances.

-Family therapy is beneficial for those recovering addicts who have severed family relationships that need restoring.
-Here, addicts will receive communication skills and other therapy that allows them to restore relationships in their family, and rebuild the family unit that is so important in the successful recovery of addicts.
+One type of treatment that is beneficial for those who have severed family relationships is family therapy.
+Here, addicts will learn new communication skills and other therapies to restore relationships in their families.
+Additionally, it can help rebuild the family unit that is so important in the successful recovery of addicts.

 The Advantages of Traveling for Treatment

 If you or a friend or relative in Mesa, Arizona is suffering with the disease of substance abuse addiction, give us a call.
-Our trained specialists are awaiting your call, and will answer your questions about detox, rehab, aftercare and intervention.
-They can also recommend a treatment facility to you near Mesa.
-Start your healing now and give one of our specialists a call at (480) 999-3388
+Our trained specialists are awaiting your call.
+They will answer your questions about detox, rehab, aftercare and intervention.
+Additionally, they can recommend a treatment facility to you near Mesa.
+Start your healing now and give one of our specialists a call at (480) 378-0660.